LastPass Bugs Allow Malicious Websites To Steal Passwords

 Re: (Score:2)

+I'll second KeePass.
+Not just because it's what I use, but because it takes serious measures to protect your data [keepass.info].
+Anyone can make a functioning password safe, but the way KeePass does it shows it was designed with an eye toward security.
+As a dev, I can appreciate it.

+A browser extension?
+Really?
+Your OS has a massive, old, reliable security feature in that one process can not easily access the memory of another process, and you choose to not use that and instead build support directly into the largest atta

-Keep passwords away from web browser integration (Score:2)
+Keep passwords away from web browser integration (Score:4, Interesting)

 So, I with being online over 20 years.
 I still use variations of passwords from when i was a kid in the 90's.
 Use a few passwords and variations of those. add caps and exchange letters for numbers aka "l33t" never once has one of my accounts been compromised.
 Although im security conscious and often think how i would hack myself to keep myself safe.
 I dont understand how so many people fall victim.
 I feel its pure laziness.